Debt Basics

 Lots of people fall into deep debt, for many reasons.
 Even so, there is a way out of every debt situation.
 When you need to deal with your debt, you have choices.
 Here are some strategies you could consider.

-• Debt consolidation loan.
-If you have expensive debt but can qualify for a new loan at better terms, consider consolidating your debts.
+Debt consolidation loan.
+If you have expensive debt but can qualify for a new loan at better terms, consider a loan to consolidate your debts.
 That means taking a new loan and using it to pay off multiple smaller debts.
 It could be a good idea if it helps you lower the cost of your debt or get a smaller monthly payment.

 Debt should be a tool you can use to get closer to where you want to be in life.
 Debt could, however, drag you down and hold you back.
 If you’re not sure about your own debts, it’s a good idea to talk to a debt expert who can help you decide what your best course of action may be.